arsuq/MemoryLanes/MemoryLanes/Tesseract.md

 > preallocated Tesseract (will never lock) with an *empty* one.
 The lock acquiring plus
 > the array allocation are nothing compared to the cache trashing penalty.

+### Drive

+Changing the gear demands external coordination.
+The first thing to note is that it's meant to wait for the ongoing operations to complete, not to block the new ones.
+The latter would only delay the "Wrong drive" exceptions or suspend compatible ops for no reason.

+In general one should treat the Drive as a read-only setting.

 ### Expansion

 One could design a custom growth by providing a *TesseractExpansion* callback in the constructor.